-Flying high-speed trajectories with a quadrotor requires the platform's controller to be meticulously tuned.
-The complex relationship between parameters and performance, empirically shown in Fig. 2, is caused by unavoidable factors such as noisy actuation, imperfect modeling, and external disturbances.
+Flying high-speed trajectories with a quadrotor requires the platform's controller to be meticulously tuned [1], [2].
+The complex relationship between parameters and performance, empirically shown in Fig. 2, is caused by unavoidable factors such as imperfect modeling and external disturbances.
 This work is motivated by the following questions: What are the characteristics of this optimization space?
 How can we automatically find controller parameters for high-speed flight?

 Fig. 2: Trajectory completion (%) as a function of two parameters of a model-predictive controller.
+The trajectory completion measures the percentage of trajectory successfully tracked by the controller.
 The high speed and high angular accelerations required by time-optimal trajectories make the controller extremely sensitive to its parameters.

-Tuning controller parameters to fly high-speed maneuvers is difficult due to three main challenges: (i) the objective function (i.e. the relationship between controller parameters and performance) is highly non-convex (See Fig. 2); (ii) the tuning process only relies on noisy evaluations1 of the objective function at adaptively chosen parameters, but not to the function itself or its gradients; (iii) different parts of the trajectory, e.g. a sharp turn or a straight-line acceleration, generally require different controller behaviors, hence dynamically changing parameters.
+Tuning controller parameters to fly high-speed maneuvers is difficult due to three main challenges: (i) the objective function (i.e. the relationship between controller parameters and performance) is highly non-convex (See Fig. 2); (ii) the tuning process only relies on noisy evaluations of the objective function at adaptively chosen parameters, but not to the function itself or its gradients; (iii) different parts of the trajectory, e.g. a sharp turn or a straight-line acceleration, generally require different controller behaviors, hence dynamically changing parameters.

-The traditional approach for automatic tuning and adaptive
+The traditional approach for automatic tuning and adaptive control, generally known as MIT rule [3], requires to express

-^{}The first two authors contributed equally.
-A. Loquercio and D. Scaramuzza are with the University of Zurich, Switzerland (http://rpg.ifi.uzh.ch).
-A. Saviolo is with the University of Padua, Italy.
-This work was supported by the National Centre of Competence in Research (NCCR) Robotics through the Swiss National Science Foundation (SNSF) and the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 864042).
+Manuscript received: September, 9th, 2021; Revised December, 9th, 2021; Accepted January, 11th, 2022.
+This paper was recommended for publication by Editor Tamim Asfour upon evaluation of the Associate Editor and Reviewers' comments.
+The first two authors contributed equally.
+The work was done at the Robotics and Perception Group, University of Zurich, Switzerland (http://rpg.ifi.uzh.ch) and was supported by the National Centre of Competence in Research (NCCR) Robotics, through the Swiss National Science Foundation (SNSF), and the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 864042).

-1Due to noise the same controller parameters can yield different performance on multiple runs.
+&lt;sup>1Due to noise the same controller parameters can yield different performance on multiple runs.

-control, generally known as MIT rule [1], requires to express the desired performance metric, e.g. the average tracking error over the entire maneuver, as a quadratic function of controller parameters, and then optimizes the controller with gradient-based optimization [2], [3], [4].
+the desired performance metric, e.g. the average tracking error over the entire maneuver, as a quadratic function of controller parameters, and then optimizes the controller with gradient-based optimization [4], [5], [6].
 However, expressing the long-term performance on a high-speed maneuver with respect to the parameters of a receding horizon controller (i.e. the optimization function depicted in Fig. 2) is generally intractable.
 Indeed, it requires to know a priori the exact model of the quadrotor and the disturbances acting on it during flight, e.g. noisy actuation and aerodynamic effects.
-Instead of analytically computing it, another line of work proposes to iteratively estimate the optimization function, and use the estimate to find optimal parameters [5], [6], [7].
+Instead of analytically computing it, another line of work proposes to iteratively estimate the optimization function, and use the estimate to find optimal parameters [7], [8], [9].
 However, these methods make over-simplifying assumptions on the objective function, e.g. convexity or relative Gaussianity between observations.
 Such assumptions are generally not suited for controller tuning to high-speed flight, where the function is highly non-convex (c.f.
 Fig. 2).
 To remove any assumption, model-free methods propose to directly search for optimal parameters using sampling.
-Such methods are however built on heuristics not necessarily suited to highspeed flight and generally require thousands of iterations to converge [8].
+Such methods are however built on heuristics not necessarily suited to high-speed flight and generally require thousands of iterations to converge [10].